xhamera1/heart-failure-predictor/README.md

-# heart-failure-predictor
+# Heart Failure Predictor Application

-Web application using Spring Boot, Thymeleaf, and Spring Security to predict heart failure risk by calling a Python/Flask ML model API.
+A web application built with Java Spring Boot to predict the risk of heart failure based on user-provided medical data.
+It interacts with a separate Python/Flask API hosting the machine learning prediction model.